Emergency Preparedness & Community Safety

 VPR Information Poster

 Are you #FloodReady?
-You might think that flooding won’t affect you, especially if you don’t live near water.
-But floods can happen anywhere, any time, and to anyone.
+You might think flooding won’t affect you—especially if you don’t live near water—but floods can happen anywhere, at any time, to anyone.

-On October 26th, 2022, the Council of the Municipality of Huron Shores determined that the 2022 Inland Flood Line Interpretation Report would replace the Land Use Schedules of the Huron Shores Official Plan as the ‘engineered flood lines’ for the purposes of Section 4.11 of Zoning By-law #18-18.
+On October 26, 2022, Council adopted the 2022 Inland Flood Line Interpretation Report as the new “engineered flood lines” for the purposes of Section 4.11 of Zoning By-law #18-18, replacing outdated mapping in the Official Plan.

 1. Flood Risk Assessment Report by Hatch Ltd